aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 The frame problem is generally considered to be solved in the narrow context of classical AI and predicate logic, where it originally arose; but it has spaked debate in the broader contexts of philosophy and cognitive science; for example: the very assumption behind the common sense law of inertia, namely that: "most things don't change when an action or event occurs" has been challenged; there are many cases were it simply isn't true that changing a small thing leaves the rest unchanged (eg: exploding a bomb in a room), how to distinguish them from the others @sep-frame-problem?
 We will not speak of this broader problem any further.

+== Common Sense and Natural Language

+Of specific interest to us is the fact that cracking the problem of Common Sense is also an important step in achieving a complete understanding of natural language.
+Natural language, as we know, is highly context dependent; even in short sentences such as the example made in the book by Brachman and Levesque: "The large ball crashed through the table because _it_ was made of steel", resolving the referent of the pronoun "it" (the ball), necessitates some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a heavier material than wood.
+Were the sentence to change to: "The large ball crashed through the table because _it_ was made of *wood*", then "it" would naturally refer to the table, not the ball.

+// We think there are some parallels between efforst in naturalistic programming ()

+// -------------------------------------------------------------------------------------------

 // https://en.wikipedia.org/wiki/Situation_calculus#The_successor_state_axioms